cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

 ### Vision
 The raw pixel values will work as input for now.
-We recommended that you normalize values to have mean 0 and std deviation 1.
+We recommended that you normalize values to have mean 0 and standard deviation 1.
-Specifically, compute the mean and standard deviation, and update your values as new_val = (old_val - mean)/std_dev
+Specifically, compute the mean and standard deviation of the data, and update your values as:
+$$
+new_val = \frac{old_val - mean}{std_dev}
+$$

 Model and Evaluation
 ----